guidemetothemoon/kristhecodingunicorn/content/english/post/assembly_version_conflicts.md

 ![Dll master meme](../../images/assembly_conflicts/dll_master.jpg)

-That\'s it from me this time, thanks for checking in!
+That's it from me this time, thanks for checking in!
-If this article was helpful, I\'d love to hear about it!
-You can reach out to me on LinkedIn, GitHub or by using the contact form on this page :)
+If this article was helpful, I'd love to hear about it!
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

 Stay secure, stay safe.

-Till we connect again!
+Till we connect again!😼